idaholab/moose/modules/phase_field/doc/content/modules/phase_field/Nucleation/DiscreteNucleation.md

-Nucleation of new grains in a polycrystalline model with [GrainTracker](/GrainTracker.md) requires the use of reserved (or staging) order parameters in which new grain nuclei can be inserted and successively get piched up and remapped onto the evolving order parameters.
+Nucleation of new grains in a polycrystalline model with [GrainTracker](/GrainTracker.md) requires the use of reserved (or staging) order parameters (order parameters which the grain tracker detects new grains in, but never uses as a target for remapping) in which new grain nuclei can be inserted and successively get picked up and remapped onto the evolving order parameters.

 Apply both a [DiscreteNucleationForce](/DiscreteNucleationForce.md) and a [Reaction](/Reaction.md) kernel to a reserved order parameter and set the